FeatureBaseDB/www/content/whitepaper/whitepaper.md

 addition to management node membership, memberlist also provides Pilosa with the ability to send messages between nodes in the cluster.
 Pilosa uses this functionality to broadcast messages about cluster state and schema changes.
-For example, when a *frame* is created on a node, Pilosa broadcasts a FrameCreation message to all other nodes in the cluster.
+For example, when a *field* is created on a node, Pilosa broadcasts a FieldCreation message to all other nodes in the cluster.
 This ensures that every node is aware of the latest schema and can therefore appropriately respond to future queries.